Request for Academic Consideration

 - A personal letter explaining the situation in full.
 The personal letter outlines the specific request you are making and the reason(s) why this request is appropriate.
 The letter must be thorough including details such as whether one or more courses or semesters were affected - and if only one or two courses were affected, then why this/these course(s) and not other courses.
 Be sure to note course codes.
 The letter should also outline the reasons why your academic performance was affected and the specific date(s) or a timeline of your circumstances that prevented you from meeting your academic responsibilities.
 As you are not allowed to present your case to the Academic Review Committee in person, the letter must be thorough.
 The Academic Review Committee can deny requests that do not provide sufficient or detailed information.
 Letters should be addressed to the Academic Review Committee and include the date, your student ID number and your signature.

 - Supporting documentation.
 Reasons for Academic Consideration can be medical, psychological or compassionate.
-Definitions of each of these can be found in Section VIII of the Diploma Program Calendar.
+Definitions of each of these can be found in Section VIII of the Undergraduate Calendar.
 When a student identifies illness as a reason for consideration, medical documentation must be provided to indicate the date of onset, severity and duration of the illness.
 When a student identifies psychological grounds, the Committee requires a letter from a medical doctor, psychiatrist, psychologist or a therapist/counsellor in the University's Counselling Services.
 The letter should indicate the date of onset, severity and duration, as well as impact on the student's ability to perform academically.
 Requests based on compassionate circumstances also require documentation where possible.
 This may take a variety of forms such as a police report, funeral notice, or non-family letter of support, depending on the circumstances.
 It is recommended that you discuss your particular circumstances and your request with your Program Counsellor.

 Submit all materials to your Program Counsellor

 Please submit your personal letter and the supporting documentation to your Program Counsellor as soon as possible.
 Requests may also be submitted to the Office of Registrarial Services.
-Submission deadline dates are listed in the Schedule of Dates in the current Diploma Program Calendar.
+Submission deadline dates are listed in the Schedule of Dates in the current Undergraduate Calendar.
 If your request is for a deferred privilege, please note that those requests are due five working days after the missed exam or assignment deadline.

 Your request for academic consideration is considered confidential.
 It is discussed within a closed committee meeting.
 A decision is made on the basis of the information provided as well as course information from the course instructors, when appropriate, the Office of Registrarial Services and/or the Program Counsellor.
 It is recorded by your Program Counsellor and the representative from the Office of Registrarial Services.
-A copy of your request is kept in your Program Counsellor’s Office and the Office of Registrarial Services.
+A copy of your appeal is kept in your Program Counsellor’s Office and the Office of Registrarial Services.

 There are no guarantees that a request will be granted.